rsheets/jailbreakr/README.md

 ## Goals

-There are two large excel spreadsheet corpuses; it would be nice to use these to get a feel for what fraction of spreadsheets we can handle or the range of non-table-like data out there.
+There are two large excel spreadsheet corpora; it would be nice to use these to get a feel for what fraction of spreadsheets we can handle or the range of non-table-like data out there.

 ![the things people do to data](http://replygif.net/i/514.gif)

 The first is the [EUSES corpus](http://openscience.us/repo/spreadsheet/euses.html) of 4,447 spreadsheets (16,853 worksheets).
-This is all xls files (rather than xlsx) and therefore neaed either an [xls -> xlsx conversion](http://bit.ly/1P2rMGr) or support in jailbreakr for xls files.
+This is all xls files (rather than xlsx) and therefore need either an [xls -> xlsx conversion](http://bit.ly/1P2rMGr) or support in jailbreakr for xls files.

 The second, larger, one is the [Enron corpus](http://www.felienne.com/archives/3634) of 15,770 spreadsheets (79,983)